jamesodhunt/foo/mermaid-diagrams.md

   space:3
   space:2 cdh["Confidential Data Hub (CDH)"]

-  %% At the time of writ
+  %% At the time of writing, mermaid doesn't support
-  aa --> cdh
-  cdh --> aa
+  %% double-ended arrows for block diagrams, so fake it ;) aa --> cdh cdh --> aa
 ```